edulify/play-hikaricp.edulify.com/README.md

 | 1.0.0   | 1.3.5    | 2.2.2 | [Release 1.0.0](https://github.com/edulify/play-hikaricp.edulify.com/blob/1.1.0/README.md)|

-For more information about what changed in each version, see the our CHANGELOG.md file.
+For more information about what changed in each version, see the CHANGELOG.md file.

 ## Repository